hero media

 Explore the Puttu Bucca Wetlands

-Despite being a manmade wetland, the Pucca Bucca Wetlands now functions as a permanent oxbow lake (billabong).
-Bring your binoculars and try and clock some of the bird species found in the biodiverse wetlands such as the freckled duck, Australian wood duck, plumed whistling duck and brown quail.
+Despite being a manmade wetland, the Pucca Bucca Wetlands now function as a permanent oxbow lake (billabong).
+Bring your binoculars and try and clock some of the bird species found in the biodiverse wetlands, such as the freckled duck, Australian wood duck, plumed whistling duck and brown quail.

 The Citrine wagtail has also put Mudgee on the map for twitchers, who descended in droves in September 2014 when the rare yellow bird was spotted (the third-ever recording on Australian soil).